How do I check my sample results?

 - *Lead and Copper are regulated under an action level because they enter drinking water primarily through plumbing materials.
 Treatment at the tap is recommended.

-- **Iron and Manganese have “secondary standards” and not usually health threatening.
+- **Iron and Manganese have “secondary standards” and are not usually health threatening.
 The EPA sets these standards because iron and manganese above these standards may cause your water to be discolored, taste funny, or have an odor.